 About The Author: Travis Baugh is a Digital Brand Marketing Manager for Bryant, where he creates clear, helpful content to guide homeowners through heating, cooling, and indoor air quality decisions.
 His goal is to empower readers with the knowledge they need to choose the right comfort solutions for their home—confidently and comfortably.

-Why is my furnace leaking water?
 A furnace leaking water typically signals a blockage or malfunction in the condensation drainage system.
 Common culprits include a clogged condensate drain, a frozen discharge line, or issues with a humidifier.
-While high-efficiency furnaces naturally produce water, pooling on the floor requires immediate attention to prevent water damage.
+While advanced high-efficiency furnaces naturally produce water, pooling on the floor requires immediate attention to prevent water damage and ensure reliable performance.

 What Causes a Furnace to Leak Water?